PeopleAdmin/tweemux/README.md

 ### Tip: ~/.ssh/config

+To make this briefer:

     tweemux on someuser@somehost.org 3322

-Then you might consider doing adding a some ~/.ssh/config goodness:
+…you might consider doing adding a some ~/.ssh/config goodness:

     Host smh
       Hostname somehost